This Trisha Yearwood sweet potato casserole will make your holiday celebrations a huge success.

 - Butter – It makes the filling wonderfully rich.

-- Sweet Potatoes – Not to be confused with yams, sweet potatoes are large and have a smooth skin with orange flesh.
+- Sweet Potatoes – Not yams!
+Remember that when it comes to yams vs sweet potatoes, the latter are large and have a smooth skin with orange flesh.
 Yams, on the other hand, are smaller and have a tough and bumpy skin.

 - Eggs – They bind the ingredients together and make the filling light and airy.